 There’s no doubt that the evolution of technology has vastly affected the way facilities management professionals perform, but as we stride into a world that’s becoming more dependent on technology, is the human role of facilities management becoming redundant?

 Let’s have a look at some of the innovations that are changing behaviour.

-Drone technology has quickly been embraced by the world of business, the most high-profile example being Amazon’s adoption of drones as delivery-bots.1 In the FM sector, drones with cameras have far-reaching potential to reduce time spent performing mundane tasks, like surveying hard to reach areas of your site or patrolling car parks.
+Drone technology has quickly been embraced by the world of business, the most high-profile example being Amazon’s adoption of drones as delivery-bots.1 In the Facilities Management sector, drones with cameras have far-reaching potential to reduce time spent performing mundane tasks, like surveying hard to reach areas of your site or patrolling car parks.

 They’ve even been trialled2 for use in pest control, using thermal sensors to determine the presence of nesting birds on rooftops.
 Specialist drones can even tackle the problem themselves by mimicking birds of prey to scare smaller birds away.

 Smart phones and other devices have become increasingly useful in Facilities Management thanks to the rise of Cloud-computing.
 Taking an iPad on a weekly inspection now means you can log issues as you go, and your maintenance team will see updates in real-time.

 This has led to Bring Your Own Device company policies, and now nearly half3 of employees now use their personal devices for work, allowing them opportunity to work from any location, at any time.

 Robot security guards might conjure up memories of sci-fi icons Robocop and Judge Dredd, but in 2017 they’re more fact than fiction.
 Enter K5, the autonomous security guard with extensive sensors4 and the ability to patrol for up to 24-hours on a single charge.
 They can “see, hear, touch and smell” the surrounding area and if they notice anything suspicious they simply alert a human security engineer or even the police – although their ability to tackle stairs is as yet to be determined.